ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 ### Task 3 - Submit a request for the Global Admin role
 Now that Patti Fernandez has been made an eligible user for the Global Admin role, Holly wants to test out the PIM process in her pilot project.
 In this task, Patti will submit a request to be assigned Global Admin role privileges.
 In the next task, Holly will review her request and approve it.

+**Note:** The activation request process is set up to require Multi-Factor Authentication (MFA).
+If you do not have a phone to complete this process, notify your instructor.
+You may be able to partner up with another student to watch them complete the remaining two tasks.

 1. In LON-CL1, right-click on the **Edge** icon on ther taskbar and in the menu that appears, select **New InPrivate window*.

 2. In your InPrivate browser session, enter the following URL in the address bar: **https://portal.azure.com**